getpopper/popper/docs/sections/getting_started.md

 popper --help
 ```

 > **NOTE**: given that we are using `virtualenv`, once the shell
-session is ended (when we close the terminal window or tab), the
+session ends (when we close the terminal window or tab), the
-environment is unloaded and newer sessions (new window or tab) will
+environment gets unloaded and newer sessions (new window or tab) will
 not have the `popper` command available in the `PATH` variable.
 In
 order to have the environment loaded again we need to execute the
 `source` command (see above).
 In the case of `conda` we need to load
 the Conda environment (`conda activate` command).

 ## Create a Git repository